voxel-wiki/voxel-wiki.github.io/content/wiki/texture-atlas/index.md

 so anyone that needed large amounts of tiny textures (like sprites and glyphs), had to package them into a texture atlas.

+Alternatively, if there are less than ~2000[^GL_MAX_ARRAY_TEXTURE_LAYERS] sprites, all of which with the same size, one can use a texture *array*, instead of an atlas, removing the need for atlas generation and allowing for dynamic/arbitrary sprite indexing.

+If neither of the above apply, you'll have to use a texture atlas.
+<small>Or procedurally generate textures in the fragment shader...?</small>

 ## Atlas Generation

 A basic algorithm for generating a texture atlas is as follows: